Killing of Aboubakar Cissé: Reactions

-Political Reactions
+Political reactions

 The act was unanimously condemned by the political class.
 President Emmanuel Macron declared that racism and religious hatred have no place in France.
 Prime Minister François Bayrou also called the attack an "unspeakable Islamophobic act."
-On April 29, the National Assembly observed a minute of silence in memory of Aboubakar Cissé.
+On 29 April the National Assembly observed a minute of silence in memory of Aboubakar Cissé.

 Marches

-On April 27, the residents of La Grand-Combe organized a silent march in his honor.
+On 27 April the residents of La Grand-Combe organized a silent march in his honor.
 It brought together approximately 2,000 people according to the organizers, and 1,400 according to the police.
 On the same day, a rally in Paris organized by political figures from La France insoumise (LFI) and the Écologistes brought together several hundred people.
 On May 1, at least a thousand people gathered in Paris in tribute to Aboubakar Cissé at the call of several groups including the High Council of Malians in France.

-On May 11, several thousand demonstrators marched in Paris to denounce "the rise of Islamophobia in France" and pay tribute to Aboubakar Cissé, following an article published on May 5 in Politis, in which organizations and personalities called for a "large march throughout France" to "unite as a people against all forms of racism."
+On 11 May several thousand demonstrators marched in Paris to denounce "the rise of Islamophobia in France" and pay tribute to Aboubakar Cissé, following an article published on May 5 in Politis, in which organizations and personalities called for a "large march throughout France" to "unite as a people against all forms of racism."
 Among these, the Adama Committee, La France Insoumise, the Collective against Islamophobia in Europe (formerly Collective against Islamophobia in France dissolved in France and reconstituted in Belgium) and personalities like Annie Ernaux and MeToo activist Adèle Haenel.

 Criticism

 Several members of the Muslim community and public figures criticized the slow official response.
 The French Council of the Muslim Faith, through its president Mohammed Moussaoui, slammed the unequal treatment of hate crimes, emphasizing that "the vast majority of Muslims in France believe that anti-Muslim hatred is not taken as seriously as other forms of hatred."

 This perception was reinforced by the PNAT's decision not to take up the case, despite the alleged murderer's comments in the video he shot at the time of his act: "I did it (...), your shitty Allah."
 Several association leaders felt that if the victim had belonged to another faith or community, the state's response would have been faster and firmer.

-Bruno Retailleau, Minister of the Interior at the time of the events, was criticized by a section of the right for his lack of immediate statement.
+Bruno Retailleau, Minister of the Interior at the time of the events, was criticized even by a section of the right for his lack of immediate statement.
 When he reacted publicly several days after the attack, he chose to focus on the fight against "political Islam", without directly mentioning the Islamophobic nature of the attack.

 The president of the National Assembly, Yaël Braun-Pivet, initially refused to organize a tribute over a "lack of consensus" between parliamentary groups, citing a rule established in January 2025 according to which minutes of silence would no longer be granted for "individual cases" other than political figures and victims of terrorism.
 Faced with accusations of Islamophobia, she finally changed her mind and organized a minute of silence.